keras-team/keras/docs/templates/visualization.md

 ## Training history visualization

-The `keras.model.fit` method returns a `History` object.
-The `History.history` attribute is a record of training loss values and metrics values at successive epochs, as well as validation loss values and validation metrics values (if applicable).
+The `fit()` method on a Keras `Model` returns a `History` object.
+The `History.history` attribute is a dictionary recording training loss values and metrics values at successive epochs, as well as validation loss values and validation metrics values (if applicable).
 Here is a simple example using `matplotlib` to generate loss & accuracy plots for training & validation:

 ```python
 import matplotlib.pyplot as plt